 The last benefit I’ll discuss is the tax benefits that LLCs in the state of Illinois enjoy but other business types (like a corporation) don’t.

-LLCs in the state of Illinois avoid “double taxation” entirely.
-Profits from LLCs are taxed at company rates and not corporate rates, which are then dispersed to LLC members as personal income (not dividends) which are taxed at personal income rates.
+LLCs in the state of Illinois avoid double taxation entirely.
+Profits from LLCs are taxed at company rates and not corporate rates, then dispersed to LLC members as personal income (not dividends), which is taxed at personal income rates.
 So they’re not taxed twice immediately the same way that profits from corporations are.

 Believe it or not there are even more tax benefits for LLCs.